 Dragon tattoos are associated with courage, strength, protection, power, wisdom, and independence.
 These mythological creatures are one of the most legendary beings in the history of folklore and mythology.

 Dragons form a part of the cultures of China, Vietnam, and Japan – and many other countries.
 Most Eastern civilizations consider dragons as noble creatures, whereas, European civilizations associate dragons with darkness and evil.

 18. Butterfly Tattoos

 Butterflies are a common theme of tattoos among females.
 They are sometimes inked just as a pretty skin decoration.
 But at other times, they may have a deeper meaning.

-Butterfly tattoos symbolize beauty, liberty, confidence, freedom, and change.
-They represent transformation, freedom from emotional burden, forgiveness, or spiritual growth.
+Butterfly tattoo designs and meanings symbolize beauty, liberty, confidence, freedom, and change.
+They represent transformation, freedom from the emotional burden, forgiveness, or spiritual growth.
 Butterfly tattoos are a symbol of female sensuality, feminine beauty, and sexuality.